Traveling With Lupus

-Many people enjoy traveling.
+This time of year, many people enjoy traveling.
 Exploring different places, cultures, foods and sights can be inspiring and life-changing.
-However, the stress of travel and the physical toll it can take can be extremely difficult for someone suffering from lupus.
+However, the stress of travel and the physical toll can be extremely difficult for someone suffering from lupus.

 - If you will be traveling for an extended period, you may need to refill your prescriptions ahead of time.
 Allow a few extra days for this process because most pharmacies need an additional approval from your insurance to do so.